Code-the-Dream-School/node-essentials/lessons/lesson7-prisma.md

 **Users:**

 - At least 2-3 users with different names and emails
-- Think of them as test accounts for practicing your queries
+- Think of them as test accounts for practicing your queries.

 **Tasks:**